 reasonable accommodations for the employee with a disability consistent with the needs of the work unit and other employees.

 Supervisors and managers should:

-Be sensitive and responsive to co-workers’ concerns.
+be sensitive and responsive to co-workers’ concerns; and

-Ensure that the work of the unit continues and that the ill employee is not harassed or discriminated against by other employees because of a disability.
+ensure that the work of the unit continues and that the ill employee is not harassed or discriminated against by other employees because of a disability.

 REVIEWERS OF THIS UPPS

 Reviewers of this UPPS include the following:

 Position Date Assistant Vice President, Human Resources December 1 E4Y Director, Student Health Center December 1 E4Y Chair, Staff Council December 1 E4Y Chair, Faculty Senate December 1 E4Y Director, Environmental Health, Safety & Risk Management December 1 E4Y Asst.
 Vice President and Director, Student Diversity & Inclusion/ADA Coordinator December 1 E4Y Chief Diversity Officer & Director, Equity & Access December 1 E4Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.